unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

 Ayçoberry, Pierre. *The Nazi Question : An Essay on the Interpretations of National Socialism (1922-1975)*.
 Pantheon Books, 1981.

 Dahrendorf, Ralf. *Society and democracy in Germany*.
-Norton.
-1979.
+Norton, 1979.

 Daston, Lorraine.
 “Objectivity and Impartiality: Epistemic Virtues in the Humanities.”
 In *The Making of the Humanities: Volume III: The Modern Humanities*, edited by Rens Bod, Jaap Maat, and Thijs Weststeijn.
 Amsterdam University Press, 2014.
 27-42.